 Gainful Employment Disclosures are being provided to assist you in making an informed decision regarding your career path and school selection.

 In accordance with CAAHEP, JRC-CVT Standards, schools are required to publish outcome results for the following programs: Invasive Cardiovascular Technologist, Vascular Technologist, and Cardiovascular Technologist.

-This is a 3 year average for outcomes in the national credentialing pass rate, retention, and positive placement for 2014, 2013, and 2012.
+This is a 3 year average for the Vascular Technologist Program outcomes in the national credentialing pass rate, retention, and positive placement for 2016, 2015, and 2014.
 Published results are consistent with and verified by the Annual Report of each program.

 Average Rate of Graduates who successfully pass the RVT national credentialing through ARDMS or the RVS national examination through CCI: 100%.